edu-sharing/moodle-tiny_edusharing/README.md

 ## Installing from moodle plugin directory ##

-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
+1. Log in to your Moodle site as admin and go to _Site administration > Plugins > Install plugins_.
 2. Click the button to _Install plugins from the Moodle plugins directory_
 3. Search for the edusharing tiny plugin